70+ Ways to Say “Beautiful” in Different Languages

 I’ve always felt like saying “beautiful” in another language expresses the feeling even better.

-Now, a lot of words in English mean “beautiful”.
-You can tell someone they’re cute, pretty, elegant, handsome… So many synonyms for the same word, and new ones popping up and fading out all the time (like “looking fly” or “on fleek” as a couple of examples).
+A lot of words in English mean “beautiful”.
+You can tell someone they’re cute, pretty, elegant, handsome… So many synonyms for the same word, and new ones popping up and fading out all the time (like “looking fly” or “on fleek” as examples).

 Yet, I don’t know about you, but I get a bit bored using the same words all the time.
 That’s part of the appeal of learning so many languages.
 You can learn how to express yourself in new ways, and many languages have unique words that aren’t translatable.
 I love that.

 There’s definitely no shortage of words for “beautiful” in different languages from around the world.
 Here I’m sharing how to express beauty in 15 languages, so you can choose the word you prefer to enrich perfect moments!